Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: System Model

-In this paper, we refine the resource selection for vehicles into channel selection and power level selection.
-Each vehicle selects a channel and a corresponding power level within that channel.
-We assume that the number of subchannels equals the number of V2I links, denoted as $m$, and the number of power levels in the power list is $n$.
-Since each vehicle can simultaneously select only one channel and one transmit power level, there are a total of $m \cdot n$ resource selection options for each link.
-Furthermore, the BS does not participate in the resource selection for V2V links.
-Consequently, we manage V2I and V2V links separately, considering that each V2V link autonomously selects resources given a predetermined resource allocation for V2I links.
-The learning objective is to minimize the interference to V2I links while satisfying the latency requirements and reliability of V2V links, thereby maximizing the transmission rate of V2I links.
-For ease of description, we transform the reliability requirements of V2V links into outage probabilities [24-25].
-The interaction process between the model and the environment can be described as follows:
+Given that the resources of V2I links can usually be directly allocated by the base station, we consider employing a distributed algorithm for the V2X resource allocation task under the condition of predetermined V2I resource allocation.
+Assume the number of subchannels equals the number of V2I links, denoted as $m$, and the number of power levels in the power list for V2V communication is $n$.
+Each V2V link has a total of $m \cdot n$ resource selection options.
+The objective is to minimize the interference to V2I links while satisfying the latency requirements and reliability of V2V links, thereby maximizing the transmission rate of V2I links.
+To better evaluate the performance of V2V links, we transform the reliability requirements of V2V links into outage probabilities \cite{7270335}.